 On Liechtenstein’s National Day, August 15th, the Prince holds a party at Vaduz Castle with an open invitation for anyone to attend.
 Yes, even you.
 And not only that, whenever a citizen turns 18, they’re invited to the castle for a birthday party with the Prince.

 There’s just one major road in Liechtenstein, so in an effort to reduce traffic, use of public transport is encouraged and made inexpensive and efficient.
 No matter where you want to go in the country, there’ll be a Liemobil bus to take you there.

-Dave and I happened to be in Liechtenstein on a day when public transportation was free across the entire country, although we had no idea why.
-Even our lovely Airbnb host was baffled when we told him we hadn’t had to pay for any of our bus rides.
+I happened to be in Liechtenstein on a day when public transportation was free across the entire country, although I had no idea why.
+Even our lovely Airbnb host was baffled when I told him I hadn’t had to pay for any of my bus rides.

 Another option is to grab one of the free rental bikes that are scattered across the country.
 There are 100 kilometres of cycle paths in Liechtenstein to explore.